advanced-security/sample-codeql-pipeline-config/README.md

-# Sample pipeline files for popular CI/CD systems
+# Sample pipeline files for using CodeQL in popular CI/CD systems

 > ℹ️ This is an _unofficial_ project created by Field Security Services, and is not officially supported by GitHub.